Blackjack: Rules of play at casinos

 Dealers deal the cards from one or two handheld decks, from a dealer's shoe or from a shuffling machine.
-Single cards are dealt to each wagered-on position clockwise from the dealer's left, followed by a single card to the dealer, followed by an additional card to each of the positions in play.
-The players' initial cards may be dealt face-up or face-down (more common in single-deck games).
+One card is dealt to each wagered-on position clockwise from the dealer's left, followed by one card to the dealer, followed by an additional card to each of the positions in play, followed by the dealer's hole card if applicable.
+The players' initial cards may be dealt face-up or face-down (more common in single and double-deck games).